-UPDATE October 19, 2018 — With the launch of several new features (like IGTV, Stories, Live, and Galleries) and impressive user growth, Instagram managed to prove why it’s one of the most powerful social networks, threatening Snapchat’s dominance in ephemeral messaging and expanding its feature set to elevate it beyond photo sharing.
+UPDATE October 19, 2018 — With the launch of several new features (like IGTV, Stories, Live, and Galleries) and impressive user growth, Instagram marketing has popularized and Instagram itself has managed to prove why it’s one of the most powerful social networks, threatening Snapchat’s dominance in ephemeral messaging and expanding its feature set to elevate it beyond photo sharing.
 In the interest of keeping this post accurate and current, we’ve updated it to reflect the newest information.

 Instagram’s user base and the way people interact with Instagram content has been gradually shifting; for marketers, staying current on the latest Instagram demographics, statistics, and usage trends can help brands make smart decisions regarding future social media marketing campaigns.

 Below are the top Instagram demographics stats that marketers need to know:

 Since launching eight years ago in October 2010, the photo- and video-sharing app shows no sign of slowing down.
 Instagram recently attained the 1B user mark (500M of whom use the platform daily).
 Instagram’s Stories feature alone draws over 400 million daily active users.

 TechCrunch noted back in 2016 that the platform’s growth was actually accelerating—it took nine months for Instagram to grow from 300M to 400M users, and only eight months to grow from 400M to 500M users.
 Then in 2017, Instagram announced that it had over 700 million total users, and an earnings call from parent company Facebook revealed that Instagram had over 400 million daily active users.